Chart Color Schemes

 Parklands - Camdale features high concentrations of lone person households, with a higher-than-average median household size

-Family households account for 66.3% of all households, including 25.9% couples with children, 26.0% couples without children, and 13.4% single parent families.
-Non-family households make up the remaining 33.7%, with lone person households at 31.3% and group households comprising 2.3% of the total.
-The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.
+Family households comprise 66.3% of all households, including 25.9% couples with children, 26.0% couples without children, and 13.4% single parent families.
+Non-family households account for the remaining 33.7%, with lone person households at 31.3% and group households comprising 2.3%.
+The median household size is 2.4 people, larger than the Rest of Tas average of 2.3 people.

 Frequently Asked Questions - Households